craftcms/docs/docs/4.x/mail.md

 ### Twig

-The body and subject of each system message is evaluated as a Twig template, then parsed as [Markdown](https://daringfireball.net/projects/markdown/).
+The body of each system message is evaluated as a Twig template, then parsed as [Markdown](https://daringfireball.net/projects/markdown/).
+Subject lines may also include Twig.

 <See path="./dev/twig-primer.md" description="Get to know Twig, Craft’s template engine." />